R4 cartridge: Japan

 In 2009, the government of Japan outlawed the sales of the R4 flashcard.
 In 2012, the Japanese Ministry of Economy, Trade, and Industry revealed that the importing of R4 cards, and similar devices, is now punishable by law.
 In 2013, Nintendo won a court case against two R4 card distributors in Japan.
 The Tokyo district court ruled that the sellers of the R4 cards owed Nintendo and 49 other video game developers ¥95,625,000.

 Germany

 In 2009, Nintendo lost a lawsuit against a seller of flashcards, however Nintendo won the second and final instance.
 Since December 2014, flashcards are officially illegal due to Germany's copyright law.
 The seller and distributor of the R4 flashcards was fined over €1 million.

+However, using the R4 card only for private use is not illegal in Germany, only the use of pirated software is illegal.

 Italy

 In 2009, Nintendo started a lawsuit against a seller of flashcards, which lasted three instances and ended only in 2017 with the sentence of the seller, however the punishment is undisclosed.
-Curiously, in another trial held in 2016 Court of Catania declared flashcards legal since they have been exchanged for microSD-to-DScart adapters, citing the fact the R4 is not able to run any copyrighted code without a kernel, which is not sold with the flashcard, and the hardware-embedded protection breaking functionalities were considerate legitimate to run unsigned code.
+Curiously, in another trial held in 2016 Court of Catania declared flashcards legal since they have been exchanged for microSD-to-DScart adapters, citing the fact the R4 is not able to run any copyrighted code without a kernel, which is not sold with the flashcard, and the hardware-embedded protection breaking functionalities were considered legitimate to run unsigned code.